 The majority of respondents reported that the number of graziers within their association is static.
-This may suggests that:
+The possible reasons for this are:

 - Graziers remain interested in the Grazing Association for a period after they have retired from active grazing. - The number of people leaving the Grazing Association is nearly equivalent to the numbers joining.
 From discussions, this is largely not the case. - The impact of Glastir as an incentivising scheme in attracting new members to the Grazing Association has had little effect, although it may be that Glastir has influenced the proportion of active to inactive graziers or retirement from the common.